watmin/cogere/README.md

 Usage: cogere --reason 'report hostname' --host host1 --host host2 'hostname'

 Operations:
   -h|--host        Host to connect to, can be provided multiple times.
 Commands
                      are executed on hosts if no other operations provided.
                      Requires -r|--reason
   --add-host       Creates new host entry and keys remote host.
                      Requires --hostname.
 Optionally --ipaddr, --username
                      Optionally can use --default-key to connect using default SSH key rather than password authentication --del-host       Removes host entry and remove key from remote host Requires --hostname
   --rekey-hosts    Creates new SSH key, removes old SSH key and installs
                      new SSH key on remote host.
                      Requires -h|--host
   -g|--group       Group to connect to, can be provided multiple times.
 Commands
                      are executed on groups if no other operations provided.
                      Requires -r|--reason
   --add-group      Creates new group of hosts.
                      Requires -g|--group, -h|--host
   --del-group      Delete group.
                      Requires -g|--group
   --join-group     Adds hosts to an existing group.
                      Requires -g|--group, -h|--host
   --leave-group    Remove hosts from an existing group.
                      Requires -g|--group, -h|--host
+  -s|--scp-source  Performs an scp on local file or directory
+                     Requires -t|--scp-target
+  -t|--scp-target  Performs an scp to target remote directory
+                     Requires -s|--scp-file
+  --scp-only       Only copy files to remote hosts --new-default    Create a new default SSH key --show-default   Prints the default public key --cleanup        Removes all entries for supplied host
+                     Requires --hostname
+  --update-ipaddr  Updates the IP address for a given host
+                     Requires --hostname

 Options:
   --help              Shows this output
-  -f|--config         Alternate configuration file --hostname          Hostname to be provided to --add-host or --del-host --ipaddr            IP address to be provided to --add-host --username          User name to be provided to --add-host
+  -f|--config         Alternate configuration file --command-file      Execute commands provided by command-file --hostname          Hostname to be provided to --add-host or --del-host --ipaddr            IP address to be provided to --add-host --username          User name to be provided to --add-host
-                        Optional, 'cogere' is used by default -r|--reason         Explanation of the commands you are running -a|--all            Builds a group of all defined hosts.
+                        Optional, 'cogere' is used by default --default-key       Uses the default SSH key rather than password when adding host
+  -r|--reason         Explanation of the commands you are running -a|--all            Builds a group of all defined hosts.
   -F|--fork           Forks supplied number of connections and waits for them